 Common Chickweed is an introduced Eurasian species found in just less than one half the counties of Minnesota and these are widely scattered with most exceptions being in the SW and West side of the state.
 In North America the species is found throughout except the arctic regions.

 There are 7 species of Stellaria found in Minnesota, 5 are native: S. alsine, Alsine Chickweed; S. borealis, Northern Starwort; S. crassifolia, Fleshy-leaved Starwort; S. longifolia; Long-leaved Chickweed; and S. longipes, Long-stalked Chickweed.
 There are 2 introduced: S. graminea, Lesser Stichwort; and S. media, Common Chickweed.
 S. longifolia is by far the most common followed by S. media.
+Common Chickweed was in the Garden in the early years, Martha Crone listed it on her 1951 census.

 Ada George wrote in 1914 (Ref. #6b): "In spite of its frail appearance, this plant is probably the hardiest and the most persistent weed on earth.
 Its range nears the Arctic Circle, and the writer picked green and thrifty stems, bearing buds, flowers, and seeds, within a yard of a melting snowbank, during a "January thaw" of the present winter.
 The seed, though small, retains its vitality for many years."